fe9lix/AccessRank/README.md

 #### Delegate Methods

-The delegate method `accessRankDidUpdatePredictions(accessRank: AccessRank)` is called every time the predictions are updated.
-Predictions are updated when you call `mostRecentItem` or `removeItems`.
+The delegate method `accessRankDidUpdatePredictions(accessRank: AccessRank)` is called whenever the predictions are updated.
+Predictions are updated when you set `mostRecentItem`, or when you call `removeItems`.

 ```swift
 accessRank.delegate = self